 A Japanese racing pioneer whose single F1 start is overshadowed by his decades of dominance and innovation in sports car racing at home.

-Masahiro Hasemi's career is a testament to the depth of Japanese motorsport, a narrative far richer than a lone Formula One entry suggests.
-A motocross prodigy turned Nissan factory driver, he cut his teeth in the brutal domestic touring car and GT championships of the 1970s, becoming a fearsome and consistent winner.
-His sole F1 outing in 1976, while competent, was almost a sidebar.
-His true legacy was forged in sports prototypes.
-He was a cornerstone of Nissan's legendary endurance racing efforts, piloting the iconic Skyline GT-Rs and later the sleek Group C prototypes like the R90CP at Le Mans.
-As a team owner and elder statesman, he nurtured young talent and remained a competitive force into his 50s, his name synonymous with Nissan's racing spirit and the technical ferocity of Japanese GT racing.
+Masahiro Hasemi (b.
+1945) drove a single Formula One race in 1976, but his career stretched far beyond that start.
+A motocross prodigy turned Nissan factory driver, he won consistently in Japan's brutal domestic touring car and GT championships during the 1970s.
+He piloted the Skyline GT-Rs and later the Group C R90CP prototypes at Le Mans, becoming a cornerstone of Nissan's endurance racing efforts.
+As a team owner, he nurtured young talent and remained competitive into his 50s.
+His name is synonymous with Nissan's racing spirit and the technical ferocity of Japanese GT racing.

 1928–1945